sboozy/MovieUserCrudApp/README.md

 ##ADDITIONAL DIFFICULTIES
 -Use of API to auto-populate forms
--Authenting a user and saving a session
+-Authenticating a user and saving a session
 -Leaving myself enough time to make this thing pretty

 ##TECHNOLOGIES